Stability analysis of a stochastic port-Hamiltonian car-following model: Simulation results

 is critical if $\alpha=0$ and systematically holds as soon as $\alpha>0$.

-Figure~\ref{fig:Traj} shows illustrative examples of vehicle trajectories according to $\alpha$.
-Although the system is systematically stable, we can observe stop-and-go dynamics when the parameter setting are close to the critical one (i.e., as $\alpha$ is close to zero).
-Interestingly, the Hamiltonian component, quantified through the parameter $\alpha$, enables stabilisation of the system.
+Figure~\ref{fig:Traj} shows illustrative examples of vehicle trajectories according to $\alpha\in\{0,0.05,0.1,0.2,0.5,1\}$\;s$^{-2}$.
+Although the system is systematically stable, we can observe stop-and-go dynamics when the parameter setting is close to the critical one (i.e., when $\alpha$ is close to zero).
+Interestingly, the Hamiltonian component, quantified by the parameter $\alpha$, allows the system to stabilise.
 This demonstrates the benefits of using the distance to the follower in complement to the distance to the predecessor in the interaction.
-Note that similar behaviors may be obtained by increasing the other relaxation rates of the model $\beta$ or $\gamma$.
-High relaxation rates may, however, yield strong accelerations and uncomfortable behaviors.
+Note that similar behaviour can be obtained by increasing the other relaxation rates of the model $\beta$ or $\gamma$.
+However, high relaxation rates can lead to strong accelerations and uncomfortable behaviour.
 By taking into account the distance to the follower, the model offers a new degree of freedom for speed control in following situations.
-Note that the Hamiltonian component does not influence the equilibrium velocity of the flow, allowing for increased flow stability without reducing the flow performance.
-As the $\alpha$ parameter, that sets the strength of the Hamiltonian, is high, a significant reduction of the total energy in the system occurs.
+In addition, the Hamiltonian component does not affect the equilibrium velocity of the flow, allowing for increased flow stability without reducing the flow performance.

+When the parameter $\alpha$, which determines the strength of the Hamiltonian, is high, there is a significant reduction in the total energy of the system.
 The energy is measured thanks to the Hamiltonian $\tilde H$ of the perturbed system \eqref{uniformconfigtwo} given by

-where $V(x)=\alpha x^2/2$ is the quadratic potential.
+where $V(x)=\alpha x^2/2$, $\alpha\ge0$, is the quadratic potential.
 The energy $\tilde H$ tends to a minimum value as $\alpha$ increases, see Fig.~\ref{fig:Hamiltonian}.
 Some smoothing of the vehicle speed autocorrelation function can be observed in Fig.~\ref{fig:Autocorr}.
-This feature corroborates the dissipation of stop-and-go waves in the dynamics for large $\alpha$.
+This feature corroborates the dissipation of stop-and-go waves and energy in the dynamics for large $\alpha$ observed in Figs.~\ref{fig:Traj} and \ref{fig:Hamiltonian}.